How do I apply?

 Am I allowed to submit more than one project?

 Yes, but you do need to fill out a separate application per project.
 We encourage you to submit with your most production ready project.

-Are there any stipulations on when I make the film?
+Are there any stipulations on when I make the presentation?

 Yes.
-The short needs to be completed and delivered to premiere at a special screening during the Tribeca Film Festival 2019, hosted by TFI.
+The short needs to be completed and delivered to be presented at a special screening during the Tribeca Film Festival 2020, hosted by TFI.
 Additional entrance into official shorts section is determined by the festival programming team.

 Where can I find additional answers to questions?